SafetyCulture/SafetyCulture-Power-Query-Connector/README.md

 ## Testing locally
 - Open the project in Visual Studio.
 - Build the project.
-- Copy `bin\Debug\iAuditor.mez` into `[My Documents]\Power BI Desktop\Custom Connectors` directory.
+- Copy `bin\Debug\SafetyCulture.mez` into `[My Documents]\Power BI Desktop\Custom Connectors` directory.
 You can use [Auto Deploy](https://marketplace.visualstudio.com/items?itemName=lennyomg.AutoDeploy) Visual Studio Extension to make this step easier.
 - Enable the `Custom data connectors` preview feature in Power BI Desktop (under `File > Options and settings > Custom data connectors`).
 - Open Power BI Desktop.
 - Make sure you enable `Allow any extensions` in the security options of Power BI.
 - Select `Get Data > More` to bring up the Get Data dialog.
-- Search for iAuditor
+- Search for SafetyCulture

 # Connector signing
 In Power BI, the loading of custom connectors is limited by your choice of security setting.